Player-MINEPIG/OCR_WebUI/Readme.md

 1. Open the terminal, navigate to the folder where you want to put this app.

-2. enter `git clone link` to download the project
+2. enter `git clone https://github.com/Player-MINEPIG/OCR_WebUI.git` to download the project
-3. enter `cd name` to navigate to the root folder
+3. enter `cd OCR_WebUI` to navigate to the root folder

-4. enter `pip install requirements.txt` to download requirements
+4. enter `pip install -r requirements.txt` to download requirements
 5. enter `python webui.py` to start the webui
 6. enter ctrl+c to stop the server